hamburgscleanest/DataTables/README.md

 ## Extending behaviour

 You can extend the behaviour of the table via data components.
-Just create a new Component and add it to the table.
+Just create a new component and add it to the table.

 ### Adding pagination